dragospe/apollo-ansible/roles/common/README.md

 Add Users
 -----
-This role disables password access for the root account.
+This role disables access to the root account.
 Therefore, it is ~~highly advised~~ mandatory to setup an administrative account.
 All files matching the `tasks/user_accounts/*_account.yml` glob will be executed by this role.
 Use this to setup your accounts, permissions, configurations, SSH, etc.

 Example Playbook